LasticotSoftware/Astibot/README.md

 * Astibot runs well during sideways periods.
 If volume and volatility are good, Astibot can outperform the chart.
 * Astibot is not interesting during a bull market.
 Astibot does not find dips, and because of the risk line, Astibot never buys when price is too high.
 So, it is more interesting to hodl in these market conditions.
 * Astibot is not profitable during a bear market: it will detect a lot of dips, buy these dips and it will not be able to close a trade with profit because price will have decreased.

 To sum up, the mose difficult part is to know **when** it is interesting to run Astibot for the next hours or days.
+But, there's no rule.
+Use the Simulation mode* and tune the cursors to try :)

+* Simulation mode does not perfectly simulate the past market conditions (order book is not simulated) and does not predicts future profits!

 ## Development